 - Use consistent, easy-to-remember hashtags for your brand.

-- Check out hashtags.org to see if someone else is using a hashtag and the context of that use.
+- Use a hashtag tracker to see if someone else is using a hashtag and the context of that use.

 - Keep an eye out for opportunities to include popular hashtags in your blog-promotion Tweets (e.g., a hashtag tied to a particular industry event).